• Skip to primary navigation

 • Google Analytics and Website Optimizer (I did not attend)

 I learnt about this from my colleague Sriram Hebbar who had received an invite.
-I wrote to Google for an invitation and finally managed to get few more to attend with me.
+I wrote to Google for an invitation and finally managed to get a few more to attend with me.
 It was well worth it.

 The attendees were very enthusiastic and it would be reasonable to say many were well prepared with their questions.
-They had a cloak room which had few laptops where you could ask your questions in advance.
+They had a cloakroom which had few laptops where you could ask your questions in advance.
 I put in my share of questions well before the event started.
 I met Amit Agarwal, one of the top and most respected Indian bloggers today.
 A humble and down to earth person 🙂

-I liked Adam’s and Rajat’s session the most.
+I liked Adam’s and Rajat’s sessions the most.
 They had a small video clip from Adam’s boss, Matt Cutt.
 I liked what Adam said in his opening system -” Google needs more and more good local content without which their product will not be liked by their users”.
 Exactly, unless Google indexes the content well we will not find the SERPs useful.

 I attended it mainly because of Webmaster Tools as I use it a lot.
 I mentioned to Adam and his Hyd colleague (Vivaik Bharadwaaj) about three issues I had with Webmaster tools,